Cops and Roger: Plot

 Roger and Francine plan a day of shopping while Stan is doing a stakeout.
 When they are mugged, Roger flees in panic and Francine ends up with a black eye.
 Feeling insecure about his manhood, Roger joins the Langley Falls Police Academy after watching an ad for it.
-Things go poorly at first, as Roger is in poor physical shape and cannot even properly state the Miranda rights.
-When Stan tells Roger that not everyone is cut out to be a cop and it's time to give up, Roger breaks down, admiting he wishes he could be a real man like Stan.
+Things go poorly initially, as Roger is in poor physical shape and cannot correctly state the Miranda rights.
+When Stan tells Roger that not everyone is cut out to be a cop and it's time to give up, Roger breaks down, admitting he wishes he could be a real man like Stan.
 Realizing Roger is serious, Stan trains Roger and helps him succeed in becoming a police officer.
-Roger does so well, he comes under the eye of crooked cop Chaz Migliaccio, who soon teaches Roger how to take advantage of his position, by first beating up his mugger.
-Stan notices Roger's actions when he assaults the criminals Stan is staking out and is astonished that Roger is a dirty cop after only being on the force three hours.
+Roger does so well that he comes under the eye of crooked cop Chaz Migliaccio, who soon teaches Roger how to take advantage of his position by first beating up his mugger.
+Stan notices Roger's actions when he assaults the criminals Stan is staking out and is astonished that Roger is a dirty cop after only being on the force for 3 hours.

-Roger commits more crimes, acts overconfident, and harasses people.
-Stan confronts Roger, telling him that he is acting dishonorably; Roger responds that he now feels like he has all the power he lacked before and likes it.
+Roger commits more crimes, acts overconfidently, and harasses people.
+Stan confronts Roger, telling him that he is acting dishonourably; Roger responds that he now feels like he has all the power he lacked before and likes it.
 Stan decides to turn Roger in, but Chaz gets word and orders Roger to kill Stan.
-However, Stan gives the tape of their crimes to Roger, deciding to believe in Roger's original intention of being a good cop and trusting him to do the right thing.
+However, Stan gives the tape of their crimes to Roger, choosing to believe in Roger's original intention of being a good cop and trusting him to do the right thing.
 When Roger meets with Chaz at a warehouse, he finds Chaz has captured Stan, gives Roger a gun, and orders Roger to kill him.
 Roger tells him that Stan gave the tape to him, but Chaz believes Stan will turn them in no matter what.
 Roger turns the gun on Chaz, but it is not loaded.
 Chaz pursues Roger, managing to shoot him in the shoulder.
 Roger climbs up a rope, and in an act of desperation, performs an elbowdrop directly on Chaz's head, causing it to explode from the impact, killing him (which Roger notes was unexpected).
 In the end, Stan assures Roger that he is proud of him for doing the right thing.

 Meanwhile, Hayley apologizes to Reginald for coming on to him in the previous episode and suggests a double date with Ian and Rhonda.
-On their date, Hayley and Reginald flirt constantly, much to the annoyance of their partners; Rhonda is particularly upset when Reginald abruptly reveals that she has acid reflux.
-Later, Hayley and Reginald watch a movie about their exact situation, severely tempting them.
+On their date, Hayley and Reginald flirt constantly, much to the annoyance of their partners; Rhonda is distraught when Reginald abruptly reveals that she has acid reflux.
+Later, Hayley and Reginald watch a movie about their exact situation, which is severely tempting them.
 The next day, Reginald reveals he broke up with Rhonda, and Hayley responds that she also broke up with Ian.
 Reginald suggests a date, and Hayley accepts.
 After Reginald leaves, Hayley calls Ian and breaks up with him.